 Red algae or red tide, which can cause skin and eye irritations and breathing problems, may affect beaches from time to time.
 You should not swim in affected water.

-You should carry a copy of your prescription, a letter from your doctor and carry all medication in its original packaging.
+Even if your medication is not on the list of restricted and controlled drugs, you should carry a copy of your prescription, a letter from your doctor and carry all medication in its original packaging.
 This applies while you are taking medication which is detectable in your system.
 Transit passengers should also contact the UAE Ministry of Health to check whether their medication is illegal or on the controlled list.
 The Ministry of Health can be contacted by emailing firstname.lastname@example.org or faxing 0011 971 2 631 3742.
 The Ministry’s Drug Control Department customer service centre can be contacted on telephone 0011 971 2 611 7240, fax 0011 971 2 632 7644 or email email@example.com.
 You can also contact the Embassy of the United Arab Emirates in Canberra.
 The Australian Government cannot assist in determining whether any medication is considered a controlled substance in the UAE.

 Where to get help